eugdum1-pixel/My_Cleaning_Data_Project/data_cleaning_summary.md

 **Dataset Status**: Production-Ready
 **Quality Assurance**: Passed All Checks

 FINAL NOTE: As this dataset uses continuous meteo info, received from many Meteo Stations, it is most probable that if anyone(including me) attends to check this info later on, some of them might have changed in the meantime.
-Due to he nature of this info type, it is understandable that the weather is changing continuously.
+Due to the nature of this info type, it is understandable that the weather is changing continuously.